Get App

 • 108 Marma Points

-• There are 108 beads in a Japa mala
+• There are 108 beads in a Japa Mala

 • There are 108 sacred sites in India

 There are 108 sacred sites, also called Pithas, in India.
 All of these sites are considered very holy places in the Hindu religion.
 Completing a pilgrimage to all 108 sites is thought to bring enlightenment and release from the cycle of rebirth.
-Some of the holiest sites include Varanasi, Rishikesh, Nashik and Ujjain.

 • The Diameter of the Sun is 108 times that of the Earth